Autodesk/synthesis/tutorials/CommandPalette.md

 ## All Synthesis Commands (v7.2.0)

+Note this this list is subject to change with each new release of Synthesis.

 ### Match & Drag

 - **Toggle Drag Mode** — Enable/disable drag mode to move robots and game pieces